thural/Memory-Card/README.md

-# Memory-Card
+# CV-Application
-a game written in React
+an application based on React for project assignment by theOdinProject